chyinan/dolby-encoder-gui/README.md

 1. Launch the app (`npm run electron:serve` or a packaged build).
 2. Pick the ADM WAV input file and set an output path.
-3. Choose the encoding profile (Atmos EC3 or Atmos M4A).
+3. Choose the encoding profile/workflow (Atmos EC3, Atmos M4A, Atmos TrueHD MLP, or 7.1ch DDP Blu-ray).
 4. Optionally enter start/end times and leading/trailing silence durations.
 5. Click **Start Encoding** to invoke the helper `encode.exe`, which in turn calls the official `dee.exe` tools with the provided parameters.
+For the Blu-ray profile, the helper will additionally call `deew` and `ffmpeg` after `dee` finishes.
 6. Observe progress and logs:
    - Logs display in real time.
    - Progress bar updates whenever the log contains `Overall progress: <value>`.